mikemayer67/XMLFunc/readme.md

 ## Value Elements

-The remaining elements are used within functin elements.
-Each represents either an input or computed value.
-There can be only one top level value element within each function element.
-Each value element may contain one or more value elements, which may in turn contain one or more value elements, which may in turn ....
+Value elements represent either an input or a computed value.

-There are two basic types of value elements: inputs and operators.
-Inputs are always leaf nodes in the XML.
-Operators may be leaf nodes (if all of its operands are specified via attributes) or, more often, as composite elements containing one or more other value elements.
+- input values are always leaf nodes in the XML
+- computed values (*a.k.a. operator elements*) may be leaf nodes or as composite elements containing one or more other value elements.

 > **value** := input | operator